 Noise in your recordings changes over time, so it makes sense that your denoising settings can change as well.

-Region-Based Denoising lets you:
+Segment-Based Denoising lets you:

 • Denoise only the parts that actually need it